 Benefits of student health insurance

-The primary benefit of having student health insurance is that you’re covered for the entire year and not just during the college terms.
+The primary benefit of student health insurance is that you’re covered for the entire year, not just during the college terms.
 You’re covered when you travel outside the state if you have a private plan or are on your parent’s coverage plan.

 The state mandates that students attending university in Florida have health insurance coverage that meets ACA levels.
 All four-year state colleges ask that students pay a health fee.
 International students must also have coverage.

 There’s a mandate on public colleges to assign a health fee to each student as this acts as a deductible towards the cost of attending a doctor and for X-rays and any tests.
 Colleges accept in-network plans, which are listed on the college’s website.

 Did the state implement the ACA’s Medicaid expansion?

 Unfortunately, it didn’t implement the ACA’s Medicaid expansion.
 It’s one of only 12 states that doesn’t have it.

 Florida ACA Open Enrollment dates

 Open enrollment dates for ACA in Florida begin on November 1, 2022, and run until January 15, 2023.
 If you’d like your coverage plan to start in January 2023, you must apply by December 15, 2022.